ecomod-code/rstudio-docker/README.md

   "mtu": 1450
 }
 ```
-Then, `systemctl restart docker` and rebuild your container(s) if you had some, already.
+Then, `sudo systemctl restart docker` and rebuild your container(s) if you had some, already.

 Note: if you configure custom network bridges and use `docker-compose`, you'll need to configure MTU [in your docker-compose file](https://mlohr.com/docker-mtu/)